smart-data-models/dataModel.DCAT-AP/Dataset/doc/spec.md

         model: dcat:distribution
         type: Property
     datasetSource:
-      description: 'It corresponds with the property ''source'' from DCAT-AP 2.0.1.
+      description: 'Property.
+Model:''rdfs:Resource''.
+It corresponds with the property ''source'' from DCAT-AP 2.0.1.
 This property refers to a related Dataset from which the described Dataset is derived.'
       items:
         format: uri
         type: string